-An oil lamp (or hurricane lamp) will burn brighter than a candle.
-It varies from lamp to lamp (due to design), however generally speaking an oil lamp will produce several (or more) candlepower of light.
+An oil lamp will burn brighter than a candle.
+Its brightness varies from lamp to lamp (due to design).
+It will produce several (or more) candlepower of light than a candle.

 It’s an old standard of relative brightness.
 Candlepower, although mostly an obsolete measurement these days, was once used to express levels of light intensity in terms of the light emitted by a candle of specific size and constituents.
 Given that we’re talking about oil lamps, it seems appropriate.
-So for the example above, that particular hurricane lamp outputs the equivalent of 7 candles…

 Generally, an oil lamp will burn about 0.5 ounces of lamp oil per hour.

 One gallon of lamp oil will last about 256 hours.
-If you operated an oil lamp for 6 hours a day, one gallon of lamp oil would last you about 42 days…
+If you burned 6 hours a day, one gallon of lamp oil would last you about 42 days…

-Tip: If you have old (rancid) olive oil (for example), you can burn that too.
+If you have old (rancid) olive oil (for example), you can burn that too.
 Your results may vary depending on the properties of the wick.

-Tip: Keep the oil lamp at least half-full for most effective wicking.
+Keep the tank at least half-full for most effective wicking.

 Cut and Trim The Wick

-The wick itself doesn’t burn, it’s the oil that burns as it is drawn up the wick.
+The wick itself doesn’t burn (the top edge chars).
+It’s the oil that burns as it’s drawn up the wick.

-To get the brightest light and the least ‘smoke’, trim the wick to a point by cutting an angle on each side such that the middle is the point.
+To get the brightest light and the least smoke, trim the wick to a point.
+Cut an angle on each side such that the middle is the point.